-Starting the book, you’ll immediately encounter a huge amount of characters in the drammatis personae list.
-This should give you an idea of how big the scale of the book will be.
-There were more than ten POV’s to follow and there were more than one hundred names to remember.
-Remember, this is only the FIRST book of the series; merely an introduction.
-As intimidating as that sounds, this is also where Erikson deserves a huge praise because despite the myriad number of characters, he managed to make sure that each of them has their own personality fleshed out.
+Upon opening the book, you’ll immediately encounter a huge amount of characters in the drammatis personae.
+This should be able to give you an idea of how big the scale of the book will be.
+There were more than ten POV characters to follow, and there were more than one hundred names to remember.
+Once again, remember that this is only the FIRST book of the series; merely an introduction.
+As intimidating as that sounds, though, this is also where Erikson deserves his praises because despite the myriad number of characters, he managed to make sure that each of them has their own personality fleshed out.
 Their crumbling of beliefs, their responsibilities, the motivations, and their inner voices were distinct to read.
-One character in particular doesn’t even have a POV to follow and yet managed to be the main highlight of the entire book for me.
-Yes, you know who I’m talking about.
-The mane of chaos, the lord of the Tiste Andii, the badass two-handed magic sword wielder, Anomander Rake.
+One character doesn’t even have any POV chapter, and he managed to become the main highlight of the book.
+Yes, you know who I’m talking about; the mane of chaos, the lord of the Tiste Andii, the badass two-handed magic sword wielder, Anomander Rake.
 Suffice to say that he instantly made it to one of the coolest fictional characters I’ve come across so far.
-There’s one thing I need to say on the characters’ names.
+There’s one thing I need to say about the characters’ names, though.
 This first book alone contained some of the most memorable and ridiculous names I’ve ever heard.
-Whiskeyjack?
-Sorry?
-Quick Ben?
-Toc the Younger and Toc the Older?
-Seriously, how do Erikson and Esslemont even came up with these name?
-I imagine their conversation went probably something like this:
+Whiskeyjack, Sorry, Quick Ben, Toc the Younger, and Toc the Older; seriously, how did Erikson and Esslemont come up with these names!?

 “He’s loyal to an idea, and that’s the hardest kind to turn.”

-When it comes to the world-building, I don’t even know how to properly talk about them other than saying that it’s intricately complex and TRULY epic in scope.
-Almost all of these were an introduction to the world of Malazan and yet it’s much bigger than most fantasy trilogy already.
-Hundreds of thousands of histories, many races, deadly and mysterious magic system, the Deck of Dragons, the Ascendants, there’s a LOT of information to absorb here and honestly, if you’re not a fan of extremely detailed lore and world-building, this book probably won’t work for you.
+When it comes to world-building, I don’t even know where to begin other than to say that it’s intricately complex and truly epic in scope.
+Almost all of these were an introduction to the world of the series, and yet it’s much bigger than most fantasy trilogy already.
+Hundreds of thousands of histories, many races, deadly and mysterious magic, the Deck of Dragons, the Ascendants; there was a LOT of information to absorb here.
+Honestly speaking, if you’re not a fan of extremely detailed lore and world-building, this book probably won’t work for you.

 “No matter how benign the original rulers, no matter how generous the nobility, the word of Empire, weighted by might, twisted the past into a tyranny of demons.”

-Let’s also take a look at one of the action scenes in the book just to give you an idea of how huge in scope the battle was.
+Let’s also take a look at one of the action scenes in the book just to give you an idea of how massive in scope the battle was.

 Picture: Gardens of the Moon by Marc Simonetti

-The scene in the picture above depicted the Siege of Pale that happened at chapter 2; it’s that early.
-The scale of this chapter alone was at least equivalent to your standard trilogy climax sequences.
-Sorcerous conflagrations, a floating fortress, giant ravens, heck the second chapter of this book alone could easily be equivalent to the final battle out of any normal fantasy trilogy.
+The scene in the picture above depicts the Siege of Pale, which happened in chapter 2.
+Sorcerous conflagrations, a floating fortress, giant ravens; the second chapter of this book could’ve easily be compared to the final battle in any other standard fantasy trilogy.
 Here’s another artwork on what kind of imminent battle and destruction to expect.

 Picture: One of the interior artworks inside GotM Subterranean edition.
 Artwork by Michael Komarck

-With all the ambitions and epic scope, it saddened me to say that I can’t give this book a 5 stars rating.
-For those of you who don’t know, I rated my books based on characterizations and how much emotions the book I read sparked in me more than anything else.
-Unfortunately, GotM is slightly lacking on that part due to a few imbalance characterizations.
-It’s not a surprise really, there are a myriad amount of characters here; some POV was just inferior compared to others.
-For example, the assassin’s war storyline bored me a bit because I don’t (or haven’t) really care about some of the characters.
+With all the ambitions and epic scope, it saddens me to say that I can’t give this book a 5 stars rating.
+For those of you who don’t know, I rate my books based on enjoyment and characters.
+Unfortunately, Gardens of the Moon was slightly lacking on that part for me due to a few imbalance characterizations.
+It’s not a surprise really, there are a myriad amount of characters here; some POV characters were just inferior compared to the others.
+For example, the assassin’s war storyline bored me because I didn’t care about the characters.
 On the other hand, characters from the Bridgeburners, Paran, Tool, Tattersail, and Anomander Rake deserves a standing ovation.
-Also, one other issue I had was that some of the battle scenes concluded too quickly that they felt anti-climactic to read.
+Also, one other issue I had was that some of the battle scenes concluded too quickly that they end up feeling anti-climactic to read.

 “Only if you fail at all else, son.
 Taking up the sword is the last act of desperate men.
 Mark my words and find yourself a more worthy dream.”

-For the virgin of the series, there’s a huge chance that the fanatics, the sizes, and the complexities of the series will most likely intimidate you and it’s absolutely okay to feel that way.
+For all first-timer to the series, there’s a good chance that the fanatics, the sizes, or the complexities of the series will intimidate you, and it’s absolutely okay to feel that way.
 Even if you’re an epic fantasy fan, it doesn’t guarantee that this will be a book or series for you; all those negative and positive ratings were given for valid reasons.
 It took me a gigantic promise in order to finally plunge myself into starting this massive tale.
-However, if you’re ready to chain yourself to both Erikson’s and Esslemont’s ambitious tale, Gardens of the Moon will be the first avenue to test your imaginations to its limit.
-I will now move forward to open the Deadhouse Gates, a book that every fan of the series said will destroy my soul, make me cry blablabla and I fucking hope it does.
+However, if you’re ready to chain yourself to both Erikson’s and Esslemont’s ambitious tale, Gardens of the Moon will be the first avenue to test your imagination to its limit.
+I now move forward to open the Deadhouse Gates, a book that every fan of the series said will destroy my soul, make me cry, and I hope it does.